-In its role as a Local Control Authority under the Noxious Weeds Act 1993 Council is proactively trialling methods of weed control that don’t involve the use of chemical herbicides.
+In its role as a Local Control Authority under the Biosecurity Act 2015 Council is proactively trialling methods of weed control that don’t involve the use of chemical herbicides.
 An example of this is the release of biological control agents such as the Crofton Weed Rust Fungus (see below).

 What is a Biological Control Agent?